bensoltoff/introduce-yourself-online/content/start/header/index.md

 ---

 <!-- this is a subheadline -->
-In this workshop, we'll build and deploy *many* websites.
+In this workshop, we'll build and deploy a few different types of websites.
 We'll cover basic website care and feeding like using R Markdown to create content, and how to use [GitHub](https://github.com/) for version control and [Netlify](https://www.netlify.com/) for publishing.
-We will primarily use the RStudio IDE and R packages from the R Markdown family including `distill` and `blogdown`.
-Are you ready to get started?
-Read on...
+We will primarily use the RStudio IDE and R packages from the R Markdown family including `blogdown`.